parthc-rob/tictactoe-game/README.md

 2. Exit using shortcut Ctrl+C

-####Note:
+#### Note:
 The code is scaleable for different board sizes.
 Simply choose when you first start the game.
-####Assumptions:
-1. There are only 2 players
+It is assumed that there are only 2 players.

 ##### Developer Note:
 Recompile using-